 Jack chuckled as he watched his friends with a deep, silent fondness.
 Tooth chatted away happily with Sandy while Bunnymund stood off to the side examining his boomerang again.
 North had lost his interest in the conversation a while ago and was now scolding two fighting elves.

-"Jack Frost," He heard North drawled his name slowly in warning.
-Jack stopped in his tracks and almost flinched.
+"Jack Frost," He heard North speak his name slowly in warning.
+Jack stopped in his tracks and flinched.
 "Don't even be thinking 'bout it."

-"Aww, come on big guy," Jack said with a smile, trying to charm his way out of trouble.
+"Aww, come on big guy," He said with a smile, trying to charm his way out of trouble.
 "I was just going to look."

 "Oh no, you can't be pulling the wool over these big eyes, young man," North chuckled.
 "Nice try though."